thanhhhl/lanthanh/pages/WHO Kobe Centre.md

 				- Graph map dot horizontal bar
 				- Kanya does map graphs
 				- Option 2 -  stack horizontal bar chart for met and unmet need by country darker on the top, lighter in the bottom (lower prevalence)
-				- Thanh does Option 4 3 different hbar charts then combine. (if the data does not reach 100%, plot only met/unmet)
+				- Thanh does Option 4
+					- 3 different hbar charts then combine
+					- if the data does not reach 100%, plot only met/unmet)
 					- unmet red met green
 			- **Conclusion:**
 				-
 			- **Notes:**